 My first visit to the National Aquarium was also a behind-the-scenes tour of the jellyfish room with Jennie Janssen (@JellyJanssen).
-I was completely mesmerized by the hundreds of jellies in various industrial-sized aquaria.
-I am frequently mesmerized by jellies, big and small, in an aquarium or under the scope in the lab.
-And I take a lot of pictures.
+I was completely mesmerized by hundreds of jellies in various industrial-sized aquaria.
+But I should also note, I am frequently mesmerized by jellies, big and small, be they in an aquarium or under the scope in the lab.
+And I should also note that because I am so mesmerized, I feel the need to take a lot of pictures.

-I wanted to share some of these photos after reading a wonderful feature in the October issue of Nat Geo about jellies, which featured work by NMNH researchers and fellow jellyfish nerds Cheryl Ames, Allen Collins, Rebecca Helm, and Keith Bayha as well as Jennie.
-The article covers a large breadth of material , but features beautiful photographs by David Liittschwager.
+I wanted to share some of these photos after reading a wonderful feature in the October issue of Nat Geo about jellies, which featured work by NMNH researchers and fellow jellyfish nerds Cheryl Ames, Allen Collins, Rebecca Helm, and Keith Bayha, as well as Jennie.
+The article covers a large breadth of jellyfish biology, and features beautiful photographs by David Liittschwager.

 I have been fortunate to work with a range of species in my career already.
 Below are a few images of jellyfish currently in my life, as well as a few from the day I spent at the National Aquarium.